 8. Pocket Doors

 Beyond eliminating the tub, one of the biggest space saving small bathrooms ideas you can consider is to switch from an in-swinging entry door to a pocket door.
 To install a pocket door you will have to open your wall to create the pocket.
 However, you can gain up to 9 square feet of usable space that you did not have before.
 You will have more flexibility when placing your fixtures as well.
 You can also look for surface-mounted sliding door hardware to create a modern sliding door or barn door look.

 9. Combine Dark Floors with Lighter Walls

 With small bathrooms, you want to be strategic with color.
-Dark walls will make an already small bathroom feel smaller.
-Light walls will reflect more light and make your small bathroom feel larger.
+Dark walls will make an already tiny bathroom feel smaller.
+Bright colored walls will reflect more light and make your small bathroom feel larger.
 Reserve dark colors for the floor or keep the overall scheme light.
 If you have wood floors, look for shower tiles that match the wood in color and tone.
 This will create the illusion of a continuous floor and won’t draw your eye to the smallest part of the room.